Brown Bear Hunt in Alaska

 Hunt brown bears along the coast from a live-aboard luxury yacht.
 Very unique vessel based hunt along the rugged coast out of Valdez, Alaska.

-This unique vessel based brown bear hunt in Alaska takes place along the rugged coast out of Valdez, Alaska where you will hunt trophy brown bears along the coast from a live aboard luxury yacht.
+This unique vessel based brown bear hunt in Alaska takes place along the rugged coast of Prince William Sound out of Valdez, Alaska.
+You will hunt trophy brown bears along the coast from a live aboard luxury yacht.

 - Hunting will be done from skiffs and/or the live-aboard vessel and you will stalk once a good boar has been spotted.

 - Success rates on brown bears for this outfitter have been 100% every year.

 - Trophy quality is very good – This area (Unit 6) has been a consistent producer of trophy brown bears squaring 8.5′ – 9.5′, with a fair number of 10’+ bears available.

 - Spring hunts are conducted in May, and focus on active bears roaming the beach that have just come out of hibernation.

 - Fall hunting is conducted in mid October, and focus on brown bears that are concentrated along active salmon streams.